AnadeOre/React-Score-Counter/README.md

 This is the first project I make in my journey through React 👓

+## Live version

+Check out and use the live version of Score Counter: [here](https://scorecounter.tk/) 📡

 ## Contributing 🖇️

 There are probably lots of things that could be improved, if you find any make sure to make a pull request so I can modify it and learn more!